Air pollution and health

 - a contributing factor in the onset of heart disease

-Although PM2.5 affects health more than NO2, there are still significant health problems associated with NO2 as shown below.
+Although particulate matter (PM2.5) affects health more than nitrogen dioxide (NO2) there are still significant health problems associated with NO2.

 The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16 billion and in Bristol is estimated at £83m.